arch-based/fetcher-cpp/README.md

 The old "fetcher" script is a lightweight Bash tool that displays system information very quickly but it quickly got rewritten in C++ because of its immense slowness :( it was 0.3 seconds away from our goal of 0.10 seconds of 0.13.
 Now with C++ it's 0.8! :)

-Using time scales we scaled that fast fetch is 0.14 in user and 0.8 in system.
-While my tool is 0.04s in system and 0.08s in user.
-Though my tool is faster it is said that fastfetch is universal, while my tool is just for arch.
+Using time scales we scaled that fast fetch, is 0.14 in user, and 0.8 in system, while with my tool it is 0.04s in system, and 0.08s in user.
+Although my tool is faster, it is said that fastfetch is universal, while my tool is just for arch linux.
 You can choose between us!
 No worries, I am not forcing you to use my tool.

 As said, this tool is focused on arch-based systems or arch linux itself as the only repo that it supports for now is in the A.U.R format or in this github repo.